Exploration and Production

-As of December 31st, 2017, we owned mineral rights in the United States over a total net surface area of 3,235 km2 (1,780 km2 in exploration and 1,455 km2 in production/development).
-This includes Repsol's asset portfolio of unconventional resources in Midcontinent, Marcellus, and Eagle Ford, as well as the Shenzi production asset and a large number of exploration blocks in the Gulf of Mexico and the Alaska North Slope.
+On December 31, 2018 Repsol had mineral rights in the United States to a total net surface area of 3,111 Km2 (1,847 Km2 for exploration, and 1,264 Km2 for production/development).
+Repsol’s asset portfolio has been expanded with the introduction of the unconventional assets from Marcellus and Eagle Ford, as well as the productive asset in Shenzi, the Buckskin development projects, and several exploration blocks in the Gulf of Mexico and Alaska North Slope.

 of mineral rights

 equivalent per day

 Product sales through our commercial office in the United States.